dMacGit/dmcindoe.dev/content/posts/2020-02-12/Qemu-Setup-Win10.md

 Find the new device called **"PCI Simple Communications Controller"** under **"Other devices"**

-Right click and **Update Driver**, then locate the Mounted ISO, open the **vioserial** folder, and find the folder that matches your version of Winows running on the VM.
-Run throught the installer.
+Right click and **Update Driver**, then locate the Mounted ISO, open the **vioserial** folder, and find the folder that matches your version of Windows running on the VM.
+Run through the installer.

 ![ISO-Folders](/images/Screen-vioserial-driver.png)